-This triannual report is an initiative of the Integrity Commission and is the third in an ongoing series to be published every four months.
-The current report covers the period from 1 March to 30 June 2023 and provides an overview of the activities of the Operations Unit and Education and Engagement Unit.
-Data is reported for the reporting period and financial year to date.
+This triannual report is an initiative of the Integrity Commission and is published every four months.
+The current report covers the period from 1 July to 31 October 2023 and provides an overview of the activities of the Operations Unit and Education and Engagement Unit.